 Yeast is a simple fungus that has been used in the baking and fermentation processes for thousands of years, according to NASA.
 The two most common forms of yeast are baker's yeast and brewer's yeast.
 Both strains originate from the Saccharomyces cerevisiae species of fungus.

-A May 2018 study published in the journal Yeast notes that scientists' understanding of yeast has increased dramatically in the last three to four decades, allowing them to genetically modify its genome in order to serve various biotechnical purposes.
+A May 2018 study in the journal Yeast notes that scientists' understanding of yeast has increased dramatically in the last three to four decades, allowing them to genetically modify its genome in order to serve various biotechnical purposes.

-What makes yeast an important ingredient in products like bread and beer is the way it respires.
+What makes yeast an important ingredient in products like bread and beer is the way it breathes.
 When yeast is supplied with both sugar and oxygen, it multiplies exponentially.
-NASA notes that just 2 pounds of yeast can raise 500 pounds of bread dough.
+Just 2 pounds of yeast can raise 500 pounds of bread dough, per NASA.
 In the absence of oxygen, yeast ferments carbohydrates, which results in the production of ethanol (alcohol) and carbon dioxide.

-According to NASA, yeast is quite healthy and is sometimes even consumed as a nutrition supplement because it is 50 percent protein and is a good source of B vitamins like folic acid and niacin.
+Yeast is quite healthy and is sometimes even taken as a supplement — aka nutritional yeast — because it is 50 percent protein and is a good source of B vitamins like folic acid and niacin, according to NASA.

 It's only when you start searching for a list of foods that don't contain yeast that you realize just how many of the foods you eat on a daily basis contain it.
 Keeping a yeast food list handy and checking food labels can help you avoid this organism.

 - Low-sugar fruits

 Most fruits and vegetables are among the foods that don't contain yeast as long as they are fresh and are not starting to spoil.

 But some berries, grapes, mushrooms and dried fruits may have traces of yeast.
 Any food that has been opened and sitting around may have yeast.

 Some common foods with yeast include: